victoriadw/CapstoneProjects/README.md

 Navigate to the master branch, open folder **T21/Capstone_II** and download its contents.

 ### Usage
 Open the file **task_manager.py** in a suitable IDE and run the programme, ensuring that the downloaded .txt files are also in the working directory.
+Run the programme.

+{screenshot here}

 You can use the login details of the "admin" user to access the programme (username: admin, password: adm1n).
 The username and password details for users on the programme are stored in the text file **user.txt**.
-You can navigate through the programme by ...
+You will now be able to access the rest of the programme.
+Navigate through the programme by entering the relevant options as displayed on the terminal.

+{screenshot here}

 ## Task 36 (Capstone IV)